ImmutableWebApps/immutablewebapps.github.io/README.md

 #### Static assets must be hosted at locations that are unique and _independent of the web application environment(s)_.

-Static assets that do not contain anything environment-specific can be built once, published to once to a unique location, and then used in multiple environments of the web application.
+Static assets that do not contain anything environment-specific can be built once, published to a unique location, and then used in multiple environments of the web application.

 These static assets share the same qualities as hosted javascript libraries on content delivery networks (CDN) ([Google Hosted Libraries](https://developers.google.com/speed/libraries/), [cdnjs](https://cdnjs.com/), [jsDelivr](https://www.jsdelivr.com/), [UNPKG](https://unpkg.com/)):